 From the East Trailhead parking area, this hike through the Blue Ridge Tunnel in Virginia took me 90 minutes to complete, including time reading up on its history.

-I highly recommend starting from the East Trailhead in Afton (215 Afton Depot Lane).
+I highly recommend starting from the east entrance in Afton (215 Afton Depot Lane).
 There is a lot of parking and the trail from the east is fully-accessible.

-If you start from the West Trailhead in Waynesboro, the address is 483 Three Notched Mountain Highway.
+If you start from the west entrance in Waynesboro, the address is 483 Three Notched Mountain Highway.
 Get ready for a steep descent from the get-go.

 There is a Blue Ridge Tunnel trail map on each of the large trailhead signs – East and West.
-There is also a mileage marker along the trail every .25-miles.
+There is also a mileage marker along this public trail every .25-miles.